McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 })) as typeof IconButton
 {% endraw %}
 ```
-The `MacIconNavButton` component is a stylized MUI `IconButton`.
+The `MacIconNavButton` component is a styled MUI `IconButton`.
 We set the icon color to heritage gold and make the background transparent when hovering over the icon button.
 We also added a ripple affect to the icon button that appears when the user clicks on it.

 ### Create the `NavBar` Component
 In the root directory of your project, create a `components` directory.
 Create another directory inside the `components` directory called `Navbar`.
 Create a file named `Navbar.tsx` in this directory.